Sons and Fascination/Sister Feelings Call: Recording

-The sessions are the last to have the same line-up as all its predecessors.
-Drummer Brian McGee left just after recording the set, and was replaced by Kenny Hyslop as part-time member for the upcoming tour.
+The sessions were the last by the band's original line-up.
+Drummer Brian McGee left shortly after, and was replaced by Kenny Hyslop for the subsequent tour.
 Hyslop also appeared in the "Sweat in Bullet" and "Love Song" videos.

-Having ended their contract with Arista the sessions were the first recordings the band made for Virgin Records.
+Having ended their contract with Arista Records, the sessions were the first recordings the band made for Virgin Records.
 They worked with producer Steve Hillage, who was a guitarist in the progressive rock band Gong.
 One thing Hillage and Simple Minds had in common was a love of krautrock music.
 The band's previous three albums were produced by John Leckie.

 The rhythm section was made more prominent than on any earlier album of the band, loud, heavy and sometimes anchoring a track to one or two driving rhythm patterns, but also often put at moving angles with some of the other instruments or with Jim Kerr's vocals (as in "The American" or "Sweat in Bullet"); this gave the songs a spatial, multi-planed and atmospheric sound, whilst keeping up propulsion.

 The band recorded fifteen backing tracks for the album but could not decide which tracks to keep, and therefore started to talk about making a double album.
 During the hectic recording sessions the band exhausted their budget and the work on some tracks was unfinished.
 Kerr later said: "In retrospect I think we tried to achieve the impossible.
 We wanted to record a double album on the budget of a single one.
 But at that moment, we were so full of ideas, and we thought they were all useful.
 So we decided to record everything and ended up with a huge mess, a veritable nightmare".
 Unwilling to scrap some of the songs they decided to release all the material as a limited edition double set.

 "The American" was the first song completed during the recording sessions and quickly released as a single in May 1981.
 The song was inspired by the bright colours of an exhibition of modern American art Kerr had seen.

 "Love Song" was recorded and released as a single a month before the still uncompleted album was released.
 The B-side "This Earth That You Walk Upon" is an instrumental track originating from a studio jam by Mick MacNeil.
 After the release of the single the band decided to add lyrics to the song and included the new vocal version on the album.

-"Boys from Brazil" is inspired by the novel The Boys from Brazil, as Kerr has said in interviews.
-The line "babies cannot manage crocodiles" is likely inspired by the Lewis Carroll logic puzzle: "All babies are illogical / Nobody is despised who can manage a crocodile / Illogical persons are despised".